SistaRaviteja/Compression-Temporal-Shift-Module/README.md

    - The python scripts for inference are in [infer_utils](https://github.com/SistaRaviteja/Compression-Temporal-Shift-Module/tree/main/src/infer_utils)
    - The results will be saved in the specified output directory.
+   - For more details, refer to [infer.md](SistaRaviteja/Compression-Temporal-Shift-Module/src/infer_utils/infer.md) script in the infer_utils directory.

 ## License